DeborahBambil/PmiRSelect/README.md

 If your operating system is different from Ubuntu, install the infernal tool, depending on your operating system

-# Download Organism
+# Insert Organism FOR search of homologs miRNAs

-#Insert in "SelectionPlantMiRNAs" directory named its genome, cDNA, mRNA etc... as: "organism.fa"
+#Insert in "PmiRSelect" directory named "organism.fa" (genome, cDNA, mRNA...)

-# Search miRNAs
+# miRNAs Prediction (START SEARCH)

 $ bash run.sh